-25. SPILL AND LEAK PROCEDURES
+24. SPILL AND LEAK PROCEDURES

-25.1 General Precautions and Directions
+24.1 General Precautions and Directions

 A spill, other than incidental to application or normal handling, may produce high levels of gas and, therefore, attending personnel must wear self-contained breathing apparatus (SCBA) or its equivalent when the concentration of phosphine gas is unknown.
-Other NIOSH/MSHA approved respiratory protection may be worn if the concentration is known.
+Other NIOSH/MSHA approved respiratory protection may be worn if the concentration is known to be less than or equal to 15 ppm.
 Do not use water at any time to clean up a spill of FUMI-CEL® or FUMI-STRIP®.
 Water in contact with unreacted metal phosphide will greatly accelerate the production of phosphine gas which could result in a toxic and/or fire hazard.
 Wear dry gloves of cotton or other material if contact with magnesium phosphide is likely.

 Return all intact pouches of FUMI-CEL® or FUMI-STRIP® to pails or other suitable packaging which has been properly marked according to DOT regulations.
-Notify consignee and shipper of damaged packaging.
+If applicable, notify consignee and shipper of damaged packaging.

-If pails or pouches have been punctured or damaged so as to leak, the container may be temporarily repaired with aluminum tape or the pouch may be transferred to a sound metal container which should be sealed and properly labeled as magnesium phosphide.
+If pails or pouches have been punctured or damaged so as to leak, the container may be temporarily repaired with aluminum tape and transferred to a sound metal container which should be sealed and properly labeled as magnesium phosphide according to DOT regulations.
 Transport the damaged pails/pouches to an area suitable for pesticide storage for inspection.
-Further information and recommendations may be obtained, if required, from DEGESCH AMERICA, INC.
+Further information and recommendations may be obtained, if required, from DEGESCH AMERICA,INC.